emilsjol/killercoda_tutorial/bandit/outro.md

 Congratulations, you have now learned how to use Bandit to perform security linting on your Python files!

+You have learned how to:
+- Install and configure Bandit
+- Run Bandit and identify different securit threats
+- Use specific severity and confidence levels
+- Handle false positives
+- Scan entire projects and directories
+- Customize output formatting

 We hope you found this tutorial useful, and we wish you the best of luck on your continued developer and DevOps journey! :)

+Thank you!

 // Isak and Emil